-Subsea asset 3D modelling of offshore wind farm
+Subsea asset 3D modelling of an offshore wind farm

 Rovco, a leading provider of ROV and hydrographic services, contracted by a major energy operator, undertook a baseline asset integrity survey at a newly constructed Offshore Wind Farm in the UK.